TheOdinProject/curriculum/ruby_on_rails/advanced_forms_and_activerecord/installing_psql.md

 sudo -i -u postgres createdb <linux_username>
 ~~~

+*note: If your username has any capital letters, you must surround it in quotes when running the above command*

 Now our role is fully set up: we've got `<role_name>` and that role has a database.

 #### 3.4 Securing Our New Role